-Nothing can ruin the look of a flattering outfit and hairstyle faster than unsightly dark circles under your eyes.
+Nothing screams early mornings more than unsightly dark circles under your eyes.
 While getting adequate amounts of sleep, eating a balanced diet full of a variety of fruits and vegetables and drinking plenty of water can prevent and diminish the appearance of dark under-eye circles over time, sometimes you need a quick fix to get you out the door and looking your best.
 Fortunately, there are a number of fast remedies that take less than 15 minutes to prepare and apply.

 You have probably heard your mother talk about using cucumber slices as a remedy for eye puffiness, but they are also an excellent way to revitalize tired eyes and reduce the appearance of under-eye circles.
 Cucumbers are mild, soothing and contain a large amount of water.
 When placed on the eyes, they help hydrate and cool the skin which decreases the swollen appearance of many dark under-eye circles.
 Hydrated skin promotes an increase in blood flow to the area, causing the eyes to look less sunken.

 To use cucumbers on your eyes, slice the cucumber into 1/4-inch slices and cool in the refrigerator for five minutes.
 Lie down and place one slice on each closed eye.
 Leave them in place for 10 minutes.
 For an even more dramatic effect, grate a chilled, peeled cucumber, place a portion of the cucumber shreds on two square gauze pads and apply these to your eyes for 10 minutes.